omelianlevkovych/math-and-physics-notes/README.md

     - 3.4.
 Residues
     - 3.5.
 The complex logarithm
     - 3.6.
 The argument principle and its applications
+    - 3.7.
+Winding numbers

 ## Symmetry and the Standard Model

-[Notes](https://github.com/fancymanifold/math-and-physics-notes/blob/main/Physics/Standard%20Model.pdf) on *mathematics of the Standard Model of particle physics* from the first part of the book [*Symmetry and the Standard Model*](https://www.amazon.com/Symmetry-Standard-Model-Mathematics-Particle/dp/1441982663) by M.Robinson (with a couple of sections from [*Physics from Symmetry*](https://www.amazon.com/Physics-Symmetry-Undergraduate-Lecture-Notes/dp/3319666304) by J.Schwichtenberg).
+[Notes](https://github.com/fancymanifold/math-and-physics-notes/blob/main/Physics/Standard%20Model.pdf) on *mathematics of the Standard Model of particle physics* from the first part of the book [*Symmetry and the Standard Model*](https://www.amazon.com/Symmetry-Standard-Model-Mathematics-Particle/dp/1441982663) by Robinson (with a couple of sections from [*Physics from Symmetry*](https://www.amazon.com/Physics-Symmetry-Undergraduate-Lecture-Notes/dp/3319666304) by Schwichtenberg).

 **Table of contents**: